tristanmcooper/cse12-wi23-pa3-LinkedList-starter/README.md

-* You **must use "dummy" head and tail nodes** as discussed in class and on zyBooks in this assignment.
+* You **must use "dummy" head and tail nodes** as discussed in lecture and on zyBooks in this assignment.
-* Do not modify any class header and method signature.
+* Do not modify any class header or method signature.
 * DO NOT import and use Java built-in LinkedList. **If we see that you _import java.util.LinkedList;_ you will not receive any credit! ⚠️**
 * You should **NOT** allow **null** objects to be inserted into the list.
 A NullPointerException should be thrown in this case.
 This differs from java builtin LinkedList.
 * For full style points, you should use the getters and setters defined in the Node class to access and modify Node objects.
 Do not modify or access the Node’s member variables directly.